Louis Philippe I: Exile (1793–1815)

 The reaction in Paris to Louis Philippe's involvement in Dumouriez's treason inevitably resulted in misfortunes for the Orléans family.
 Philippe Égalité spoke in the National Convention, condemning his son for his actions, asserting that he would not spare his son, much akin to the Roman consul Brutus and his sons.
 However, letters from Louis Philippe to his father were discovered in transit and were read out to the Convention.
 Philippe Égalité was then put under continuous surveillance.
 Shortly thereafter, the Girondists moved to arrest him and the two younger brothers of Louis Philippe, Louis-Charles and Antoine Philippe; the latter had been serving in the Army of Italy.
-The three were interned in Fort Saint-Jean in Marseille.
+The three were interned in Fort Saint-Jean (Marseille).

 Meanwhile, Louis Philippe was forced to live in the shadows, avoiding both pro-Republican revolutionaries and Legitimist French émigré centres in various parts of Europe and also in the Austrian army.
 He first moved to Switzerland under an assumed name, and met up with the Countess of Genlis and his sister Adélaïde at Schaffhausen.
 From there they went to Zürich, where the Swiss authorities decreed that to protect Swiss neutrality, Louis Philippe would have to leave the city.
 They went to Zug, where Louis Philippe was discovered by a group of émigrés.

 It became quite apparent that for the women to settle peacefully anywhere, they would have to separate from Louis Philippe.
 He then left with his faithful valet Baudouin for the heights of the Alps, and then to Basel, where he sold all but one of his horses.
 Now moving from town to town throughout Switzerland, he and Baudouin found themselves very much exposed to all the distresses of extended travelling.
 They were refused entry to a monastery by monks who believed them to be young vagabonds.
 Another time, he woke up after spending a night in a barn to find himself at the far end of a musket, confronted by a man attempting to keep away thieves.

-Throughout this period, he never stayed in one place more than 48 hours.
+Throughout this period, Louis Philippe never stayed in one place more than 48 hours.
 Finally, in October 1793, Louis Philippe was appointed a teacher of geography, history, mathematics and modern languages, at a boys' boarding school.
 The school, owned by a Monsieur Jost, was in Reichenau, a village on the upper Rhine in the then independent Grisons league state, now part of Switzerland.
 His salary was 1,400 francs and he taught under the name Monsieur Chabos.
 He had been at the school for a month when he heard the news from Paris: his father had been guillotined on 6 November 1793 after a trial before the Revolutionary Tribunal.